kb-dk/access-digital-objects/text-corpora.md

 Our services use a work concept developed together with the original service som 15 years ago by experienced reference librariance.
-It is completely heuristic and related to what their needs were to provide pointers to texts at the information desk:
+It is completely heuristic and related to what their needs were when they provided pointers to texts at the information desk:

-The most common questions were about
+At the information desk, the most common questions about literature were about

-* poems, songs and psalms
+* individual poems, songs and psalms
-* short stories
+* individual short stories
-* novels and other longer pieces of prose
+* novels and other longer pieces of prose (basically: ``books'')
 * plays

 With the exception for novels, most of these works are text fragments inside volumes.